 |Age bracket||American Family avg. annual premium||Allied avg. annual premium|

-Cost aside, American Family and Allied both have pros and cons, including their customer satisfaction ratings, discount programs, add-ons, and financial stability.
-Be sure to shop around before settling on an option.
+Setting aside cost, American Family and Allied both have pros and cons, including their discounts, perks, customer satisfaction ratings, and financial stability.
+Dive into the data before making your decision.

 |Discount Comparison||American Family||Allied|